jgrimshaw/tweeter/README.md

 # Tweeter Project

-Tweeter is a sigle-page AJAX-based Twitter clone built with front-end HTML5 & CSS, JavaScript and jQuery, and back-end NodeJS, Express and MongoDB.
+Tweeter is a single-page AJAX-based Twitter clone built with front-end HTML5 & CSS, JavaScript and jQuery, and back-end NodeJS, Express and MongoDB.

 ## Features